Hello everyone, how did we get to October? I do hope you are all keeping well.

 Bobby shared his experiences about getting around using public transport, with Olivia talking about how COVID-19 has impacted her, and other young people, mentally.
-If you missed these blogs you can find them on the YAG blog page of GMCA’s website.
+If you missed these blogs you can find them on the YAG blog page (external webpage).

 In the coming weeks we are working with YAG members in developing GMACS – Greater Manchester’s apprenticeship and careers service, so it can become their central hub and ‘go-to’ place for all opportunities, support and information on offer to them as part of the Young Person’s Guarantee.

 GMACS recently launched an online ‘chat’ function, meaning there are now experts on hand to guide young people on what steps they can take next.

 We are excited to have launched our newsletter mid-September.
 To round up our key activities of the Task Force and about the Guarantee we have started sharing a bulletin which you can sign up to if you are aged 13 or over.

 During October our first thematic work group meetings will be take place, with Task Force members beginning to work more closely together to celebrate commitments that have already been made.
 We will deliver plans to improve support to young people in the short term and develop future recommendations, that myself and the Youth Advisory Group will submit to the Mayor of Greater Manchester Andy Burnham in November.